 Today I’m sharing how to make blackout curtains.

 My mom and I made the blackout curtains for Owen’s nursery.
-Babies slept best in very dark rooms, so blackout curtains are great for blocking outside light any time of the day.
+Babies slept best in very dark rooms, so blackout curtains are great for blocking outdoor light any time of the day.
 They’re also energy efficient and help reduce noise.

 These were pretty simple to make once we figured out our game plan on how we were going to sew them.
 I tried my best to show the steps with photos but it was kind of hard because we were dealing with so much fabric.